radekm/Cached/README.md

 we get an exception saying `Value at ... cannot be used twice`.
 The reason is that usually when caching inside a loop we want different iterations of the loop to not interfere with each other.
-In other words we don't want value cached in the first iteration to be used by the second iteration because otherwise we would call `cachedHere` before the loop and not inside the loop.
+In other words we usually don't want value cached in the first iteration to be used by the second iteration.

-So using the current line number as the key into the cache is not enough in the above example.
-Fortunately there's a function `cachedHereUnder` which uses the current line number and the value given by the user as the key into the cache:
+So using the line number of the last `let!` as the key into the storage is not enough in the above example.
+Fortunately there's a function `cachedHereUnder` which uses the line number of the last `let!` and the value given by the user as the key into the storage:

 ```fsharp
 let c4 = computation "multiple dates" {